Here is a look at the life of US President Joe Biden.

 Education: University of Delaware, B.A., 1965; Syracuse University Law School, J.D., 1968

 Biden’s son, Beau Biden, was the attorney general of Delaware.

 1968-1970 - Defense attorney for criminal cases in Wilmington, Delaware.

 1970-1972 - Serves on the New Castle County Council in Delaware.

-December 18, 1972 - While Christmas shopping, Biden's first wife, Neilia Hunter Biden, and daughter Naomi Biden are killed in a car accident.
-His sons Beau and Hunter are badly injured, but survive.
+December 18, 1972 - While Christmas shopping, Biden’s first wife, Neilia Hunter Biden, and daughter, Naomi Biden, are killed in a car accident.
+His sons are badly injured, but survive.

-January 5, 1973 - Is sworn in as U.S. senator to Delaware at son Beau's bedside in the hospital.
+January 5, 1973 - Is sworn in as US senator of Delaware at son Beau Biden’s bedside in the hospital.

 1987-1995 - Chairman of the Senate Committee on the Judiciary.

 June 9, 1987 - Enters the 1988 presidential race, but drops out three months later following reports of plagiarism and false claims about his academic record.

 February 1988 - Undergoes surgery to repair an aneurysm in an artery that supplies blood to the brain.